darlianecunha/darlianecunha/README.md

 - 👋 Hi, I’m @darlianecunha
 - 👀 I’m interested in technology and sustainability
-- 🌱 I’m currently learning python
+- 🌱 I’m currently actively exploring the world of Python programming to develop research in sustainability.
 - 💞️ I’m looking to collaborate on international projects
 - 📫 How to reach me https://www.linkedin.com/in/darlianecunha